Growing up in North Finland, the outdoors have always been a way of life for me.

 I can, for example, use the a9 body with 24mm f/1.4 + 55mm f/1.8 and 70-200mm f/4G.
 With those lenses, the system is really light and compact.

-And then again in situations where size and weight is not an issue and I just want to get the best IQ and most light possible to sensor I can equip the a9 or a7RIII with the Sony FE 70-200mm f/2.8 GM and Sony FE 24-70mm f/2.8 GM.
+And then again in situations where size and weight are not an issue and I just want to get the best IQ and most light possible to sensor I can equip the a9 or a7RIII with the Sony FE 70-200mm f/2.8 GM and Sony FE 24-70mm f/2.8 GM.
 Then I can even have a couple of specialty lenses with me like the Sony FE 85mm f/1.4 GM and Sony FE 35mm f/1.4.
 With those lenses, the weight of the system is quite similar to a normal DSLR system.

 Usually during the midwinter, when the light is not the best for action photography, I tend to use the f/2.8 lenses.
 Then in the spring and summertime, I prefer the more lightweight f/4 lenses.